 AfriForum is currently awaiting judgment in a case heard in November 2019 by the Supreme Court of Appeal on the Englishonly language policy of the University of South Africa.
-As the latter is a distance learning public facility, the argument of segregation cannot be raised here; however, the university also chose to discontinue tuition in Afrikaans.147
+As the latter is a distance learning public facility, the argument of segregation cannot be raised here; however, the university also chose to discontinue tuition in Afrikaans.147 news/south-africa/2019-06-05-only-8-of-south-africans-speak-english-at-home-report/.
+Accessed on 20 January 2020.

-In the case of the Stellenbosch University, the Constitutional Court made a majority ruling.
-148 One of the judges comprising the minority opinion stated: 149
+In the case of the Stellenbosch University, the Constitutional Court made a majority ruling. $^{\rm 148}$ One of the judges comprising the minority opinion stated: $^{\rm 149}$